barryclark/jekyll-now/_posts/2021-04-27-colorful Laptops.md

 Why?
 That's simple!
 The people have enough of this grey world.
 Specially after/in this pandemic people want something new, something that looks fancy and cool.
 They want more color in their life.
 And this is the start of it.

-Retro was a long time in, but I think now that changes to colorful.
+Retro was a long time a trend, but I think now that changes to colorful.

 Recently, I looked at my socks drawer and thought: "I want more colorful socks not only black ones".